-With the UK set to leave the EU on 31st October, it is important to have a plan in place to prepare your business for Brexit and put it in the best position possible in time for the changes.
-Below we have listed some of the key things you need to consider before the UK leaves the EU.
+Now that the UK has left the EU and new rules have come into place as of 1st January, it is important to have a plan to make sure your business is ready for Brexit and put it in the best position possible.
+Below we have listed some of the key things you need to consider now that the UK has left the EU.

-What threats do small businesses need to prepare for?
+What threats do small businesses need to consider?

 Access to Finance